After-sales services during an asset's lifetime: collaborative planning of system upgrades: Literature review

-This paper considers a continuous-time setting with non-decreasing upgrade costs, failure rate and minimal repair costs, while accounting for the finite lifetime of the asset.
-A major novel aspect is that not only maintenance on system level is considered, but there already exists an overhaul plan upfront for the entire asset.
+This paper considers a continuous-time setting with non-decreasing upgrade costs, failure rate and minimal repair costs, while accounting for the finite lifetime of the asset. {It is important to highlight that the other papers mentioned in Table~\ref{tab:littable} build maintenance optimization models at component level, while we do it at system level (i.e., we take replacement decisions for the system, but at the same time consider a cost function including the maintenance of components within that system)}.
+A major novel aspect is that not only maintenance on system level is considered, but there already exists an overhaul plan (marked as the schedule of low-cost preventive action moments in Table~\ref{tab:littable}) upfront for the entire asset.
 This means that the execution of upgrades during the overhauls is typically preferred in order to prevent disruption of asset availability.
 Upgrades can still be planned at moments when there is no overhaul, but this comes with a penalty that portrays the severity of the disruption.
-The effects of such overhaul plans are unexplored in existing literature on age-based maintenance models.
+The effects of such overhaul plans are unexplored in existing literature on age-based maintenance models. {Furthermore, we are the first to consider age-dependent operating costs (to model the disutility of not using the most recent system) within this stream}.